uditgt/uditgt/README.md

 Howdy🤠

-I am an experienced Data Scientist who has spent many a years in Fintech and playing with financial datasets.
-It was at UCLA that I began playing with datasets, and I've enjoyed working at the cross-section of business, technology and quantiative analysis since.
-I am passionate about python and data science, and some of my project work is available here - [Projects](https://github.com/uditgt/Projects) *(curation-in-progress as I find more time)*, [ML using Python](https://github.com/uditgt/ML_python).
+I am an experienced Data Scientist who has spent many a years playing with classical models and financial datasets.
+It was at UCLA that I began playing with datasets, and I've enjoyed working at the cross-section of business, technology and data science (or quantiative analysis) since.
+Some of my project work, including with more fancier models, is available here - [Projects](https://github.com/uditgt/Projects) *(curation-in-progress as I find more time)*, [ML using Python](https://github.com/uditgt/ML_python).

-You can find my posts on [Medium](https://medium.com/@uditg), where I (recently) started sharing my thoughts on applied data science and block-chain, which I find fascinating.
-More to come there.
+You can find my posts on [Medium](https://medium.com/@uditg), where I (*try to*) share thoughts on applied data science problems and general musings on my experimentation with block-chain projects.

 📫 Best way to reach me is through [LinkedIn](https://www.linkedin.com/in/uditgt/).
 🌱 I enjoy figuring our new tools and tech.
 At present, I'm learning Docker and [Blockchain use-cases](https://github.com/uditgt/crypto).
 ⚡ I love hiking and am a proud graduate from UCLA Anderson.
 Go Bruins!
+👨‍🎓 Certifications - *(to be added)*

 <!--
 **uditgt/uditgt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.